fullstack-decal/fullstackdecal/README.md

 Welcome to the course website for the Introduction to Fullstack Development Decal!
 This is deployed to [fullstackdecal.com](https://fullstackdecal.com) on push, but you can make edits to content here!

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

 ### Installation

 ```
-$ yarn
+$ npm
 ```

 ### Local Development

 ```
-$ yarn start
+$ npm start
 ```

-This command starts a local development server and opens up a browser window (most changes are reflected live without having to restart the server).
+This command starts a local development server and opens up a browser window.
+Most changes are reflected live without having to restart the server.

 ### Build

 ```
-$ yarn build
+$ npm build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.